kintel/openscad-benchmark/README.md

 The purpose of the test is to benchmark time to render the first preview frame, and to catch regressions in frame setup time.

+TODO:
+* Go through tests and eliminate tests with very similar performance
-TODO: Measure both preview, throwntogether and render(Manifold)
+* Measure both preview, throwntogether and render(Manifold)
+* Linux vs. macOS

 **Running**